wp-plugins/admin-menu-tree-page-view/readme.txt

 3. You can expand/collapse sub-pages.
 Keeps the meny compact, but gives you the option to instantly dig deep down the page hierarchy.

 == Changelog ==

+= 1.4 =
+- moved JS and CSS to own folders
+- can now add multiple pages at once
+- can now set the status of the created page(s)

 = 1.3 =
 - An ul that was opened because of a search did not get the minus-sign